-- Video: How to Make Your Baby Sleep Well at Night (Easy Tips)
+How to Make a Baby Sleep at Night

 Getting a baby to sleep through the night is a common challenge faced by new parents.
 Infants wake up often in the middle of the night to feed.
 If you’re a new mother, your baby’s erratic sleeping pattern might keep you from sleeping peacefully at night.
 Once your baby is a few months older, you will see a pattern to your baby’s sleep, and you may be able to help him sleep longer in the night and keep yourself from sleep deprivation.